 A critically acclaimed solo drama that shines a new light on Alcoholism.
 Now available for royalty-free productions.

-A sellout 5-Star winner at the Edinburgh Fringe and theatres across Europe, Afternoon with an Alcoholic introduces you to the most extraordinary loser you’ll ever meet.
-A bankrupt Wall Street millionaire.
-A sparkling wit.
-An egomaniac with an inferiority complex.
+A sellout 5-Star winner at the Edinburgh Fringe and theatres across Europe, My Name is Bill: An Afternoon with an Alcoholic introduces you to the most extraordinary loser you’ll ever meet: a bankrupt Wall Street millionaire, a sparkling wit, an egomaniac with an inferiority complex.
 And a raging drunk in search of redemption.
 He has one important decision left to make.
 His life and a million lost souls hang in the balance.

 This moving one-man show reveals what happens on the day Bill Wilson hits rock bottom, turns down a drink and creates Alcoholics Anonymous.

 “…the purest form of theatre I can honestly say I’ve ever seen – true story telling at its best.”

 Gaining 5-Star reviews and playing to sellout crowds at Guildford’s Yvonne Arnaud, the Oxford Playhouse, The Carriageworks in Leeds and the Edinburgh Fringe,My Name is Bill: An Afternoon with an Alcoholic is a gritty, funny, heartbreaking and inspiring drama for anyone who’s ever wondered what goes on in the self-destructive mind of an alcoholic.
 And the hope that is possible.

 “Factually fascinating…an impressive play about the man who changed the way we look at coping with addiction.”

 Set in 1935 during the rock bottom years of America’s Great Depression, the emotionally charged play portrays the rollercoaster life of Bill Wilson who was one of the few persons in history to turn down a Nobel Peace Prize.